-- i. critically reflect on manifestations, evolution and socio-cultural contexts of gender identity formation and inequality; - ii. evaluate and contextualise the contribution of influential feminist theorists with reference to current human rights debates on gender equality; - iii. critically comment on national, regional and international normative legal frameworks for gender equality and human rights; - iv. assess the relevance of gender equality for the post-2015 Millennium Development Programme.
+- critically reflect on manifestations, evolution and socio-cultural contexts of gender identity formation and inequality; - evaluate and contextualise the contribution of influential feminist theorists with reference to current human rights debates on gender equality; - iii. assess the relevance of gender equality for the post-2015 Millennium Development Programme.